 I see a cover I like, but I don’t have funds available- can you save it for me until payday?

 My premades are sold on a first-come, first-served basis— this includes my regular clients and my author friends.
 I don’t think it’s fair otherwise, and I don’t believe in putting up my work for auctions or bidding, which occurs in Facebook groups.
-My Facebook page is visible to the public.
+My Facebook page is visible to the public and always will be.

 Can I make payment plans on a commissioned cover?